 South of Yosemite National Park, the Highway 41 corridor north of Oakhurst and Sky Ranch road offer a variety of recreational activities including many campgrounds, picnicking, hiking, bicycling, horseback riding, OHV and motorcycle trails, a Giant Sequoia Grove, a historic logging railroad and the east part of the Sierra Vista Scenic Byway.
 Sky Ranch road is the eastern part of the Sierra Vista Scenic Byway (insert hyperlink), taking you up into some of the most remote and beautiful areas in the Sierra National Forest.
 Although parts of the road remain unpaved and traveling is slow, the peaceful rustic campgrounds, Giant Sequoia Grove, views of Fresno Dome and rushing creeks make it well worth the drive.

 Located adjacent to Dinkey Creek, the campground is spread out along the banks of its namesake creek in a thick forest of Ponderosa pines and cedars.
 The facility's high country setting with trees, streams and open space, make it a scenic destination for all types of visitors.
 There is a group site that can accommodate up to 50 people.
 The rest are a mix of standard or tent-only single sites.
 All sites have paved spurs, picnic tables and fire grills; accessible sites are available.
-Drinking water and both vault and flush toilets are provided.
+Drinking water is now available at the campground for the summer of 2014.
+Both vault and flush toilets are provided.
 There is a Campground host on site and a picnic area located on large sandy flat above the creek at the north end of the campground.

 An on-site amphitheater offers educational programs on summer weekends.
 Throughout the summer, California Land Management sponsors a variety of interpretive programs on weekends at the amphitheatre.
 Presentations by knowledgeable local experts cover topics on the history, constellations, wildflowers, forestry and others.
 The scheduled programs are posted at the campground, and the Host can provide additional information.